abhijithpunnappurath/a-little-bit-more/README.md

 ***

+### Requirements
+This code was tested on
+ - Python 3.6
+ - Tensorflow 1.12.0
+ - Keras 2.2.4
+ - scikit-image 0.15.0
+ - opencv 3.3.1

+Or create a new [conda](https://conda.io) environment with

+    conda env create -f environment.yml

+and activate it with

+    conda activate bitmore

+***

 ### Testing code
 #### Sample usage
 - To test 4 to 8-bit recovery on the [Kodak dataset](http://r0k.us/graphics/kodak/) (which has already been downloaded to ./data/Test/Kodak) using our D16 model, run